Saksham2k03/Customer-Shopping-Behavior-Analysis/README.md

 An end-to-end **data analytics portfolio project** built to analyze retail customer shopping trends and deliver actionable business insights across **customer segments, purchase behavior, revenue, and loyalty**.
 This project focuses on the full analyst workflow — data cleaning, SQL-based business analysis, and professional dashboard design.
 ---

+## ℹ️ About This Project

+This is an end-to-end data analytics project that walks through the complete lifecycle of a real-world analyst deliverable — from raw data to a polished business dashboard.
+It was built as a hands-on way to practice the core analyst toolkit (Python, SQL, and Power BI) on a retail customer dataset, while adapting the original tutorial's database layer from PostgreSQL to **MySQL**.

+The project is intended as a **portfolio piece** to demonstrate practical, job-ready skills in data cleaning, business-oriented SQL querying, and dashboard storytelling for non-technical stakeholders.

+---